-City planners along the cor-ridor say they're working to coordinate with the county's plan, but that's not always practical in the more urban corridor more attractive.
+"Obviously an urban environment is different from a rural environment," he said, but he said Haines City's plan is intended to be compatible with Polk County's planning corridor more attractive.
 But Swanson said other opportunities are presenting themselves.
 A resurfacing project planned by the Florida Department of Transportation in 2013 from Mountain Lake Cutoff Road to Ray Martin Road will bring with it 7,000 feet of new sidewalk and better defined driveways, which will purpose the appearance of the improve the appearance of the section through much of Lake Wales and make it more walkable.